paulhontz/saint/CRUDPages.md

         column :meta_description
         column :meta_keywords
     end
+{:lang='ruby'}

-Saint will render all columns by equal width (100 / columns)%
+Saint will render all columns using same width: (100 / columns)%

-To have a custom width/height for some column, use :grid_width and :grid_height options:
+To have a custom width/height for some column, use `grid_width` and `grid_height`:

     saint.grid do
+        column :meta_title do
-      column :meta_title, grid_width: '50%'
+            grid_width '50%'
-      column :meta_description, grid_height: 200
-      column :meta_keywords, grid_height: 200
         end
+        column :meta_description do
+            grid_height 200
+        end
+        column :meta_keywords do
+            grid_height 200
+        end
+    end
+{:lang='ruby'}

-Numerical widht/height are used as pixels.
+Numerical widht/height are converted to pixels.

 ###Tabs

-If you have to say more than Saint's default UI, feel free to integrate your pages directly into pages rendered by Saint.
+If you have to say more than Saint's default UI, feel free to integrate your pages directly into Saint UI.

-Say you some very specific columns that are hard to define by Saint's Api.
+Say you have some very specific columns that are hard to define by Saint's Api.

 No worry, simply write your html and create a new Saint tab for it.